 Email the contact to determine the details of the tour.
-You can use Step 2 - Initial Email to Requestor as a guide.
+Use Step 2 - Initial Email to Requestor as a guide.
 Include with the email: Tour Description (Doc 1), Directions to Sands History Center (Doc 2), Things to Know Before you Go (Doc 3), What they will see on the way to the lighthouse (Doc 4) and our Brochure (Doc 5).
-We are limiting the caravans to 20 cars.
-Note: Doc 1a is when they will not be given the option to tour CL-26.
+Limit the caravans to 20 cars.
+Note: Doc 1a is when they will not be given the option to tour LC-26.
 If this is a Home School Tour, then send them the Home School Materials, also.